openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Compute
 -------

-OpenStack Compute service (nova) provides services to support the management of virtual machine instances at scale, instances that host multi-tiered applications, dev/test environments, "Big Data" crunching Hadoop clusters, and/or high performance computing.
+OpenStack :term:`Compute` service (nova) provides services to support the management of virtual machine instances at scale, instances that host multi-tiered applications, dev/test environments, "Big Data" crunching Hadoop clusters, and/or high performance computing.

 The Compute service facilitates this management through an abstraction layer that interfaces with supported hypervisors, which we address later on in more